-All donors and units have been selected and screened according to Cryos International’s extensive quality assurance, operational procedures and policies for donor recruitment, assessment and screening.
+All donors have been selected and screened according to Cryos extensive quality assurance, operational procedures and policies for donor recruitment, assessment and screening.

-All units which meet a certain Cryos Standard also meet the specific requirements in force at the time of donation, regarding screening, quarantine, age and anonymity.
+All straws which meet a certain Cryos Standard also meet the specific requirements in force at the time of donation, regarding screening, quarantine, age and anonymity.
 Read more about Standards under FAQ.

 Donor candidates complete a comprehensive medical questionnaire and participate in an interview with set questions aimed at rejecting candidates with risk behaviour and symptoms of disease.

 In addition to this, a thorough physical examination of the candidate is carried out, and blood and urine samples are tested for a number of hereditary and infectious diseases according to legal requirements at the time of registration for the Standard in question.
 Candidates with a family history of serious hereditary mental and physical diseases are rejected.
 Furthermore, the donors are screened for normal karyotype.